 When is an employer required to provide inbound and outbound transportation?

-The employer must provide or reimburse the worker for transportation and subsistence from the place from which the worker has come to work for the employer if the worker completes 50 percent of the period of employment covered by the job order.
+The employer must provide or reimburse the worker for transportation and subsistence from the place from which the worker has come to work for the employer (the place of recruitment) if the worker completes 50 percent of the period of employment covered by the job order.
 The employer must provide outbound transportation and subsistence to workers who work until the end of the job order or who are dismissed for any reason before the end of the job order.

 If the worker has no immediate plans to work for another H-2B employer, then the employer must provide transportation and subsistence to the place from which the worker originally departed to work for the employer, ignoring any intervening employment.
 The current employer is not liable for outbound transportation and subsistence to workers immediately changing employment and moving to another authorized H-2B employer when the subsequent employer has agreed in its job order to provide transportation and subsistence to its worksite.

 The employer is not required to provide outbound transportation or subsistence if the worker abandons the job before the end of the period of employment certified on the Application.